varnish/Varnish-Book/varnish_book.rst

    `purge`: It looks up the request in cache in order to remove it.

    `synth` - Generate a synthetic response from Varnish.
-   Typically a web page with an error message, redirect message or response to a health check from a load balancer.
+   This synthetic response is typically a web page with an error message.
+   `synth` may also be used to redirect client requests.

    It's also common to use ``vcl_recv`` to apply some security measures.
    Varnish is not a replacement for intrusion detection systems, but can still be used to stop some typical attacks early.